Can Europe survive the Trump effect?

 Story highlights

-- For many of Europe's leaders, the fear is that this winter may be a long one

-(CNN)As President Obama, comfortably aboard Air Force One, went wheels up from Berlin Friday, he left behind not just a cold and damp Germany, but a gloomy Europe.
+With political norms and expectations shattered, attention is turning to the heart of western Europe -- to France, Germany, Austria and Italy, each of which holds national polls in the coming months.

-His departure ends a period where allies have been able to look across the Atlantic at one another and see themselves more or less reflected back.
+For so long, the allies were able to look across the Atlantic at one another and see themselves more or less reflected back.

 President-elect Donald Trump's campaign rhetoric and subsequent election victory has smashed that mirror.